shcaba/Sebastes_melanops_OR/Document/_main.md

 ## Biological Data

-The major biological inputs to the models are age and growth parameters, natural mortality, weight-length, maturity and stock-recruitment parameters (Table 40 (OR), and Table 63 (WA)).
+The major biological inputs to the models are natural mortality, age and growth parameters, weight-length, maturity and stock-recruitment parameters ().
+THe following sections outline the treatment of each section.

 ### Natural Mortality

-Previous assessments of black rockfish used different rates of natural mortality for males versus females to account for the lack of older females in fishery samples (Figure 5 and Figure 6).
-The assumed instantaneous rate of natural mortality (M) for males was 0.16 and was constant with age.
-Females assumed the male natural mortality value up to age 10, after which natural mortality linearly increased to 0.24 (up to age 15), remaining constant for all subsequent ages.
-The lower of the two natural mortality rates corresponds to a longevity of only 27 years.
-Given that individuals over the age of 30 are not uncommon in the age samples being used in the assessment (Figure 3), this seems to be an overestimate of what M should be for black rockfish (Figure 5).
-Furthermore, the major increase in female natural mortality is invoked well before the theoretical age of asymptotic length, a theory which seems very unlikely given what is known about rockfish life history and growth.
-This decline in female sex ratio is also seen in other rockfishes (e.g., canary and yellowtail rockfish).
-The most recent canary rockfish assessment also invoked a similar ramp up to natural mortality to explain this discrepancy on the data (Figure 5).
+Natural mortality is a critical parameter that drives much of the outcome of stock assessments.
+This value is not directly measured for black rockfish, so it either needs to be estimated or fixed in the model.
+Prior treatments have either used fixed ramps from lower to higher female natural mortality values (0.16 to 0.24 for females (2007 assessment); 0.17 to 0.2 (2015 assessment)) to constant male natural mortality value (0.16 in 2007; 0.17 in 2015).
+Females rapidly disappear from the population after 20 years of age, whereas whereas males can still be found in their 30 and 40s, with the oldest individuals along the coast aged at 56 years [@love_2011].
+Females are rarely found in their 30s and males in their 40s in Oregon.

+The reason for the lack of females has been debated for many years.
+The "hide them" (using age-based selectivity curves to hide older females) or "kill them" (using the above mentioned ramps of death to account for no older females in samples) was specifically considered since the last assessment among researchers from California to Alaska, and it was agreed that the "hide them" hypothesis the least feasible situation (see Rasmuson et al. [-@Rasmuson_noBOFFFs_2023] for a specific study that went looking for old females).
+It was also agreed a constant natural mortality rate should be used.

+Determining reasonable natural mortality values is also challenging as females quickly disappear from the population after 20 years old, .
+Using the Hamel and Cope [-@hamel_Mprior_2022] longevity-based estimator of natural mortality as implemented in the natural mortality tool [-@cope_NMT_2022], the following M values correspond to the longevity estimates:

+     *0.108 at 50 years
+     *0.135 at 40 years
+     *0.180 at 30 years
+     *0.216 at 25 years
+     *0.270 at 20 years

+These provide reasonable bookends for likely natural mortality values for black rockfish.
+For females, estimates based on the von Bertalanffy growth function range from 0.27-0.32 and for males, 0.34 to 0.38.
+Those estimates are on the high side, and thus are not considered further.
+Exploratory runs first attempted to estimate natural mortality with a high bound of 0.25.
+This was a consistent attribute of unconstrained models wanting high natural mortality rates.
+For this reason, the constant natural

 The pre-STAR approach in this assessment was to fix values of natural mortality at ages to be more in line with the proposed longevity of black rockfish (56 years old; [@love_2011]) and coupled with an age-based selectivity for females to account for the missing samples of that sex (see Section 2.3for details).
 A variety of natural mortality estimates based on longevity values and von Bertalanffy values were explored (Table 3).
 The estimators using the von Bertalanffy values were ultimately chosen because they incorporated both sex and area differences in natural mortality.
 This choice of dome-shaped age-based selectivity and fixed lower natural mortality causes the productivity of the population to drop greatly relative to assuming a logistic selectivity and a ramp in M, but also creates a very large amount of cryptic (i.e. unavailable) biomass (Figure 7) compared to the model with a ramp in M (Figure 8).
 Given such high relative cryptic biomass when invoking dome-shaped age-based selectivity, but discomfort with the M ramp scenario, it was decided during the STAR panel that estimating a sex-specific M was a defensible approach in lieu of data supporting either dome-shaped selectivity and high cryptic biomass or extreme natural mortality values using a ramp in M, and thus was adopted as the approach to M in the California and Washington base models.
 Sensitivities to the other proposed treatments of natural mortality were also provided.